Thailand national football team: Notable rivalries

-Thailand's greatest rival is Malaysia, the two teams having played each other 107 times.
-Before Malaysia fell into football scandal that weakened the country's football development from the 1990s to 2018, Malaysia was Thailand's most annoying and difficult opponent in the region.
+Malaysia is Thailand's most frequently faced opponent, the two teams having played each other 108 times.
+Before Malaysia fell into football scandal that weakened the country's football development from the 1990s to 2018, Malaysia was one of Thailand's most annoying and difficult opponents in the region.
 Despite the football scandal, Thailand have not defeated the Malaysians on their home turf since 1971.
 Thailand have better records in international football competitions than the Malaysians.

-Indonesia has met Thailand in three finals of the AFF Championship at 2000, 2002 and 2016, and Thailand all triumphed at the expense of Indonesia.
+Indonesia has met Thailand in four finals of the AFF Championship at 2000, 2002, 2016, 2020 and Thailand all triumphed at the expense of Indonesia.
 It's been said that while Thailand was able to elevate its position to become a more serious Asian competitor, Indonesia fell into mismanagement and matches between two teams also began to lose its importance.

 The rivalry between Thailand and Singapore is a newer one and its importance can be emphasized by the domination of both countries in the AFF Championship with Thailand winning five times and Singapore winning four.
 Up until 2012, Singapore and Thailand have been the more dominant forces in Southeast Asian football.
 Football development in both countries have been different with Thailand relies mostly on its own domestically developed players while Singapore has been reliant on naturalized players.
+Since Singapore's football declined after 2012, the matches between two teams also began to lose its importance.
+Thailand has been maintaining a series of 10 conclusives won matches against Singapore from 2012 to 2026, until they were defeated 1–2 in the 2026 ASEAN Championship semi-final second leg (though they advanced in the final later) in Rajamangala Stadium, and also Thailand first defeated against Singapore in their home stadium since 2009.

-Thailand's rivalry with Vietnam has developed differently from times.
-During the time of South Vietnam and North Vietnam, Thailand had a poorer performance with the team only won 5 matches against the South Vietnamese.
-However, when Vietnam rejoined international football at 1991, Thailand has been more dominant than their eastern rival.
+Thailand's rivalry with Vietnam has developed differently over time.
+During the time of South Vietnam and North Vietnam, Thailand had a poorer performance, winning only 5 of 28 matches against the South Vietnamese.
+However, when Vietnam rejoined international football in 1991, Thailand established a period of dominance until 2016, winning 14 out of 21 matches.
+Since late 2017, the rivalry has become more closely contested, with Thailand recording 3 wins, 5 draws, and 4 losses in their last 12 meetings (as of 2026).
+Overall, the record since 1956 remains relatively balanced for both sides.

 When Myanmar was still a football power, it was Thailand's first-ever rival, owned by the history of the Burmese–Siamese wars which led to a nationalist fervor among Thai fans with its desire to beat the Burmese.
 But with Myanmar weakened following the reign of Ne Win and junta, Thailand improved and since 1983, holds an undefeated streak over its western rival.
 The rivalry today only serves mostly in the memoir of Burmese fans who are nostalgic to an era when Myanmar was still a leading football power, while for some Thai fans, they have more important opponents to concentrate on.